 California’s Partial PPP Conformity Bill

-On April 29, 2021, Governor Newsom signed into law Assembly Bill No. 80 (“AB 80”), providing partial conformity to the Federal tax treatment for deducting expenses paid with Paycheck Protection Program (“PPP”) loans, EIDL advance, and targeted grants.
+Partial PPP Conformity Bill: On April 29, 2021, Governor Newsom signed into law Assembly Bill No. 80 (“AB 80”).
+Providing partial conformity to the Federal tax treatment for deducting expenses.
+These are paid with Paycheck Protection Program (“PPP”) loans, EIDL advance, and targeted grants.
 Below are some of the key highlights of the bill’s provisions:

 - For taxable years beginning on or after January 1, 2019, California will exclude from taxable income forgiven PPP loans, EIDL advance, and targeted grants